How to Remove Plaque from Dentures Instantly: A Simple Guide

 Remove your dentures and rinse them under lukewarm water to wash away loose debris.

-Apply a small amount of denture toothpaste to your brush.
+Apply a small amount of denture paste to your brush.

 Rinse thoroughly with water to remove any residue.

-Brushing should be part of your daily routine to prevent plaque buildup.
+Brushing should be part of your daily denture care routine to prevent plaque buildup.

 2. Soak Your Dentures in a Cleaning Solution

-What You’ll Need: A denture cleaning tablet or liquid solution and a clean container.
+What You’ll Need: A denture cleanser, such as a cleaning tablet or liquid solution, and a clean container.

 How to Do It:

-Fill a container with lukewarm water and add the cleaning solution, following the product instructions.
+Fill a container with lukewarm water and add the denture cleanser, following the product instructions.

 Submerge your dentures in the solution and let them soak for the recommended time (usually 15–30 minutes).